Shaping Stories for the Digital Society

 - Creative director/creative producer

 - UX designer

-- documentary filmmaker and/or journalist with a focus on digital storytelling formats
+- Documentary-maker and/or journalist with a focus on digital narrative formats

 The media location North Rhine-Westphalia is one of the most innovative and economically potent metropolitan regions in Europe.